 - The service you receive is not as you expected

 - You were treated in an unprofessional way

-Complaints can be made 24/7 by clicking here and filling in our online form to ensure your query is dealt with as quickly as possible.
+Complaints can be made 24/7 by filling in our online form

 All complaints will be treated as confidential and personal information will not be revealed to anyone outside of Malvern Hills District Council without your permission.
 You can also ask someone else to make the complaint for you, such as your local district councillor.

 Most complaints can be dealt with informally and staff will try to deal with it at the time.
 Where that is not possible your complaint will be acknowledged within two working days.

 A full investigation will then take place by the service involved and we will respond within 12 working days.

 We will then provide an explanation and, if required, an apology and details of what we can do to put it right.